Skip to main content

 For Recurring/Subscriptions

-1. Pre-billing reminders - "You will be charged..."
+1. Pre-billing reminders - "You'll be charged..."

 2. Consistent timing - Same day each cycle